MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

 ## Reset the not-to-exceed status

-You can perform a bulk reset of of the not-to-exceed status.
+You can perform a bulk reset of the not-to-exceed status.
 This allows Project managers to adjust not-to-exceed validation to prioritize invoicing of one particular body of work, time, or expenses over others that are already committed from the available not-to-exceed amount.

 After the not-to-exceed status is reset on unbilled sales actuals, the committed amount is reduced.
 The Project manager can select another body of work, time, or expenses that previously failed the not-to-exceed validation and reevaluate them.
 With the reduction in the committed amount, these actuals will now pass the validation.
 This helps the Project manager exert greater influence and control over the invoiceable transactions for that period.

 To reset the not-to-exceed status, select one or more actuals from the **Time and Material Billing Backlog** or **Actuals** view, and then select **Reset Not-to-Exceed Status**.

-This will set the Not-To-Exceed status on all the relevant selected actuals to &quot;Not Evaluated&quot; and the Not-to-exceed validation detail = &quot;&quot;.
-Actuals relevant for resetting Not-To-Exceed status are Unbilled sales actuals that are not already invoiced or not on a draft invoice and are marked as &quot;Chargeable&quot;.
-Any other actuals selected will be ignored.
+The not-to-exceed status is reset to **Not Evaluated** on all of the relevant selected actuals.
+Actuals that have their not-to-exceed status reset are unbilled sales actuals that aren't already invoiced, not on a draft invoice, and are marked as chargeable.
+Any other selected actuals are ignored.

 ## Reevaluate not-to-exceed status

 You can perform a bulk reevaluation of the not-to-exceed status.
 Reevaluation of the not-to-exceed status is useful when:

   - There was a re-negotiation of not-to-exceed limits with the customer and actuals will need to be reevaluated.
-  - The Project manager wants to fine tune the invoicing of unbilled sales backlog by prioritizing one body of work over another.
+  - The Project manager wants to fine-tune the invoicing of unbilled sales backlog by prioritizing one body of work over another.

 To reevaluate the not-to-exceed status, select one or more actuals from the **Time and Material Billing Backlog** or **Actuals** view, and select **Reevaluate Not-to-Exceed Status**.